hyriver/seamless-3dep/CONTRIBUTING.md

     git push
     ```

-1. Now you can make your changes locally, make sure to add a description of the changes to `HISTORY.rst` file and add extra tests, if applicable, to `tests` folder.
-Also, make sure to give yourself credit by adding your name at the end of the item(s) that you add in the history like this `By Taher Chegini <https://github.com/hyriver>`.
+1. Now you can make your changes locally, make sure to add a description of the changes
+    to `CHANGELOG.md` file based on [Keep a Changelog](https://keepachangelog.com/en/1.1.0/)
+    and add extra tests, if applicable, to `tests` folder.
+Also,
+    make sure to give yourself credit by adding your name at the end of the item(s)
+    that you add in the history like this `by [Your Name](https://github.com/your_handle)`.
     Then, fetch the latest updates from the remote and resolve any merge conflicts:

     ```console
     git fetch upstream